Improving Subgraph Representation Learning via Multi-View Augmentation

-\paragraph{Datasets} Table~\ref{tab:datasets} reports the statistics of the datasets.
-Specifically, PPI-BP~\cite{biosnapnets} task is to predict the collective cellular function of a given set of genes known to be associated with certain common biological processes.
-The base graph is the human protein--protein interaction (PPI) network and the protein subgraph labels them according to cellular functions from six categories (metabolism, development, stress-death, cell-org, transport, and signal-transduction).

-HPO-METAB and HPO-NEURO~\cite{splinter2018effect, hartley2020new} simulate rare disease diagnostic tasks with the task of predicting subcategories of metabolic or neurological disorders that are most consistent with these phenotypes.
-The base graph is a knowledge graph containing phenotypic and genotypic information for rare diseases, and the subgraph consists of a collection of phenotypes associated with rare monogenic diseases.
-HPO-METAB subgraphs are labeled according to the type of metabolic disease, and HPO-NEURO subgraphs are labeled with one or more neurological diseases.
+Table~\ref{tab:datasets} summarizes statistics of the datasets obtained from SubGNN~\citep{alsentzer2020subgraph}.
+We follow the split reported in~\citet{wang2021glass}.
+Specifically, PPI-BP~\citep{biosnapnets} aims to predict the collective cellular function of a given set of genes known to be associated with specific BP (Biological Processes) in common.
+The graph shows the correlation of the human PPI (Protein--Protein Interaction) network where nodes represent proteins and edges represent the interaction between proteins.
+A subgraph is defined by the collaboration of proteins and labeled according to cellular functions from six categories (metabolism, development, signal transduction, stress/death, cell organization, and transport).
+HPO-METAB and HPO-NEURO~\citep{splinter2018effect, hartley2020new} simulate rare disease diagnosis with the task of predicting subcategories of metabolic and { {neurological}} disorders that are the most consistent with these phenotypes.
+The graph is a knowledge graph containing phenotypic and genotypic information for rare diseases.
+A subgraph consists of a collection of phenotypes associated with rare monogenic diseases.

-The task of the EM-USER dataset~\cite{ni2019modeling} is to predict the characteristics of a user given the exercise history of the user represented by that user's subgraph.
-The underlying graphs are social fitness networks in which nodes represent workouts and edges exist between workouts completed by multiple users.
-Each subgraph is represented as a subnetwork that constitutes the user's workout history, labeled with features about the user.

-\paragraph{Models} The proposed augmentation technique could be integrated on top of many subgraph-based GNNs since it doesn't change the GNN model.
-In the evaluation, We chose GLASS \cite{wang2021glass}, the current state-of-the-art subgraph representation learning model as our baseline model, and did experimental validation on it with subgraph augmentations.

-\paragraph{Implementation Details} We employed a GLASS with hyperparameters used in \cite{wang2021glass}, which is corresponding to different datasets.
-We also modified the dropping edges and nodes probability and the respective view number to perform the hyperparameter search.

-For every experiment, we first trained the model in an unsupervised manner followed by GLASS, then, the used the resulting embeddings to participate in the following subgraph property learning in a supervised fashion.
-To get a more generalized conclusion, we chose to perform 10 different training and validation processes with 10 distinct random seeds.